 Getting divorced doesn’t need to be a contentious process.
 It can also be a collaborative process through which the spouses work together to reach an amicable resolution.
 In fact, there is a specific type of divorce—called a collaborative law divorce—that is designed to help divorced spouses make informed decisions and avoid the costs of going to court.

 A collaborative law divorce is an option for spouses in Arizona who are willing to work together to bring their marriage to an end.
 In a collaborative law divorce, the spouses and their respective attorneys work with other professionals (such as family counselors, valuation experts, and financial advisors) as necessary to reach an agreement on all aspects of the spouses’ divorce.
-It can be a highly effective means of resolution for spouses who want to avoid going to court, and who want to make sure they thoroughly consider all of the issues that will impact their (and their children’s) lives in the years to come.
+It can be a highly effective means of resolution for spouses who want to avoid going to court and who want to make sure they thoroughly consider all of the issues that will impact their (and their children’s) lives in the coming years.

 3 Key Elements of a Collaborative Law Divorce in Arizona

 There are three key elements of a collaborative law divorce.
 These elements are:

 - Agreement to Commit to the Process.
 Divorcing spouses begin the collaborative law divorce process by entering into a contract.
 This agreement commits both spouses to negotiate in good faith according to the principles of collaborative law.
 If either spouse breaks this commitment and decides to go to court, then each spouse will be required to retain new divorce litigation counsel.